phoniks2k/pxlya/README.md

 - You do not have to run backups or historical view, it's optional.

-## Hourly Event

-Hourly event is an MMORPG style event that launches once in two hours where users have to fight against a growing void that starts at a random position at the main canvas.
-If they complete it successfully, the whole canvas will have half cooldown for a few minutes.

-## Historical view

 ![historicalview](promotion/historicalview.gif)

 Pixelplanet is able to let the user browse through the past with those backups.
 For this you need to define `BACKUP_URL` and `BACKUP_DIR` in your ecosystem.yml for pixelplanet.
 `BACKUP_URL` is the URL where the backup folder is available.
-It's best to let another server serve those files or at least use nginx.
+You have to let another server serve those files or use nginx.
 `BACKUP_DIR` is the full path of the local directory where the backup is located (whats set as `BACKUP_DIRECTORY` in the command of the backup.js).

 ## 3D canvas